mikeroyal/Steam-Deck-Guide/Games and Software/Games.md

    * Update dxvk to v1.10.3-28-ge3daa699.

 [ProtonUp-Qt](https://github.com/DavidoTek/ProtonUp-Qt) is a tool to install and manage [Proton-GE](https://github.com/GloriousEggroll/proton-ge-custom) and [Luxtorpeda](https://github.com/luxtorpeda-dev/luxtorpeda) for Steam and [Wine-GE](https://github.com/GloriousEggroll/wine-ge-custom) for Lutris with this graphical user interface.
 Based on AUNaseef's [ProtonUp](https://github.com/AUNaseef/protonup), made with Python 3 and Qt 6.

+[ProtonPlus](https://flathub.org/apps/details/com.vysp3r.ProtonPlus) a simple Wine and Proton-based compatiblity tools manager for GNOME.
+It works with Steam, Lutris, Heroic Games Launcher and Bottles.

 ## Lutris